SethBots/rowboat-docs/src/README.md

 ## Use Cases

-### r/Overwatch
+### bbnomula

-With over 50,000 members, r/Overwatch is one of Discord's largest and most complicated servers.
-Previously the administration team had put together a multitude of custom-written bots with various functionality, but when moving to Speedboat they where able to eliminate these entirely.
-Speedboat provides r/Overwatch with the level of protection and auditing required to run such a high activity server.
+With over 30,000 members, the bbno$ Discord is one of hip-hops and most complicated servers.
+Previously the administration team ran on a pletora of public bots with various functionality, but when moved to Speedboat they where able to eliminate these entirely.
+Speedboat provides bbno$ with the level of protection and auditing required.

 #### Multiple Mod Logs